When to use Graphs in RAG: A Comprehensive Analysis for Graph Retrieval-Augmented Generation: Experiment

-\textbf{Obs.7 .} \textbf{The index graphs generated by different GraphRAG implementations demonstrate substantial structural variation.} As illustrated in Figure \ref{fig:Index_graph}, HippoRAG2 produces significantly denser graphs, with both node and edge counts exceeding those of other frameworks by considerable margins.
-Specifically, on the novel dataset, HippoRAG2 has an average of 2,310 edges and 523 nodes, while on the medical dataset, it has an average of 3,979 edges and 598 nodes.
+As illustrated in Figure~\ref{fig:Index_graph}, HippoRAG2 produces significantly denser graphs, with node and edge counts that far surpass other frameworks.
+Specifically, on the novel dataset, HippoRAG2 has an average of 2,310 edges and 523 nodes, while on the medical dataset, it has an average of 3,979 edges and 598 nodes (per 10k corpus tokens).
 This enhanced graph density improves both information connectivity and coverage, ultimately contributing to superior retrieval and generation capabilities.
-Please refer more analysis on graph quality in Appendix~\ref{sec:appendix_experiment}.
+This observation is consistent with the retrieval performance, which shows that HippoRAG2 achieves higher recall than other baselines.